-Public Participation- The public will be included through the ongoing use of social media that can highlight progress on implementation as well as provide an avenue for identifying additional and locally specific areas of concern.
+Public Participation- The public will be included through the ongoing use of social media to be informed of progress on actions implementation as well as provide an avenue for identifying additional and locally specific areas of concern.
 Annual presentations to the Tribal Council as well as updates that the large community Youth Forum will provide opportunities for community engagement and for on-going education and outreach to the community on hazard preparedness.
 The Emergency Management Coordinator will also be available to receive input from the community.